zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ---
 # Home 1
-**For you**: Linneaus and Fern are inspired to do something incredible.
-What is it? (_Select one or make something up._) What inspired them?
+**For you**: What are Linneaus and Fern going to do today?
+What inspired them?

 | d6 | today's activity |
 | --- | --- |